 It is a rare form of chromosomal rearrangement.
-In humans it occurs in the five pairs of acrocentric chromosomes, such as 13, 14, 15, 21 and 22.
+It occurs in humans’ five pairs of acrocentric chromosomes, such as 13, 14, 15, 21, and 22.

 Other types of translocations are produced, but they do not lead to a viable fetus.

 These translocations are named after the American biologist William Rees Brebner Robertson Ph.D.
 (1881-1941).

 They are also called whole-arm translocations or centric fusion translocations.

 Robertsonian translocation (also called central fusion or full-arm fusion) is a chromosomal translocation that occurs mainly between acrocentric chromosomes.
 The breakpoints are between two acrocentric chromosomes’ short and long arms, which may or may not be homologous.

 In a balanced way, a Robertsonian translocation produces a chromosome fused with the full function of the two acrocentric chromosomes that originated it.
 As such, there are no adverse phenotypic effects.

 However, in an unbalanced form, it can alter the number of chromosomes and several syndromes of malformation and mental retardation.

 This is due to non-disjunction during gametogenesis, so the mother has a higher risk of transmission (10%) than the father (1%).

 Robertsonian translocation is a type of translocation involving two homologous chromosomes (paired) or non-homologous chromosomes.